Love of Life

 Love of Life is an American soap opera televised on CBS from September 24, 1951, to February 1, 1980.
 It was created by Roy Winsor, whose previous creation Search for Tomorrow premiered three weeks before Love of Life; he created The Secret Storm two and a half years later.

 Production

 Love of Life was originally taped at Liederkranz Hall on East 58th Street in Manhattan.
 Mike and Buff (Mike Wallace), Ernie Kovacs, and Douglas Edwards and the News, as well as Search for Tomorrow and The Guiding Light were also recorded from that location.
 The program originated at other studios in Manhattan, but primarily at the CBS Broadcast Center on West 57th Street and CBS' Studio 52 behind the Ed Sullivan Theater.
 In 1975, the series moved to make way for a nightclub that became known as Studio 54.
 Until its final episode in 1980, Love of Life was taped in Studio 41 at the CBS Broadcast Center.

+On September 4, 2026, it was announced that the soap opera was being revived as a scripted audio drama, set to debut in 2027.